 Keeping it simple

-In presenting these various energy descriptions of familiar events, we have been careful to study one process at a time, moving from one snapshot of a system to another.
+In presenting these various energy descriptions of familiar processes, we have been careful to study one process at a time, moving from one snapshot of a system to another.
 This restricts attention to analysing the energy shift from store A to store B or perhaps from store A to store C. We recommend that you follow this practice and are not drawn into constructing long energy chains.
 Doing so can over-complicate the simple accountancy of the energy system and may lead to situations where stores are introduced for which there is no change.
 Here we discuss two examples where you might be tempted to consider intermediate stages.

 The first example consists of an electric motor being used to lift a mass.